 The Children’s Museum of New Hampshire hosted the state’s first-ever Maker Faire Dover, NH in 2013.
 Working with community members and local organizations, the steering committee created a full day celebration of invention and creativity!
-Now the group is gearing up for the fourth annual Dover Mini Maker Faire on Saturday, August 27, 2016.
+Now the group is gearing up for the third annual Dover Mini Maker Faire on Saturday, August 29, 2015.

 About Maker Faire:

 Maker Faire is the Greatest Show (and Tell) on Earth—a family-friendly showcase of invention, creativity and resourcefulness, and a celebration of the Maker Movement.
 It’s a place where people show what they are making, and share what they are learning.